A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches: Illustrative Examples

 \subsection{LEPS Potential}

 The London-Eyring-Polanyi-Sato surface \cite{satoNewMethodDrawing1955} (Figure \ref{fig:leps_neb}) models a collinear atom-transfer reaction \(A + BC \to AB + C\).
 The MEP has a single saddle point with pronounced curvature and is an ideal test for the GP-NEB (Figure \ref{fig:leps_neb}).
 Classical NEB converges in 156 oracle evaluations and AIE in 100.
-The OIE variant converges in 40 outer iterations (42 total evaluations including endpoints), showing the efficiency of uncertainty-based image selection on a simple reaction coordinate (Figure \ref{fig:leps_aie_oie}).
+The OIE variant converges in 40 outer iterations (42 total evaluations including endpoints), making this the cleanest toy example for seeing how one-image acquisition changes the outer-loop accounting without changing the underlying NEB mechanics (Figure \ref{fig:leps_aie_oie}).